Scanning electron microscope: More precise in a vacuum

 The functional principle of SEM

 The electron source generates an electron beam that is directed at the sample.
-This beam is moved over the sample in a grid using electromagnets, scanning over the area to be examined point by point.
+This beam is moved over the sample in a grid using electromagnets, scanning the area point by point.
 When the electron beam hits the sample, it interacts with the surface and generates various signals such as secondary electrons, backscattered electrons and X-rays.

 The signals generated can be captured with various detectors and converted into images.
 The information contained in the image depends on the signal used: